dry-python/classes/README.md

 It literally has a lot of problems:

 - It is hard to type this code.
-How can I be sure that my `json` will be parsed by the given schema?
+How can I be sure that my `json` is parseable by the given schema?
-- It contains a lot of boilerplate
+- It produces a lot of boilerplate
 - It has complex API: there are usually several methods to override, some fields to adjust.
-Moreover, we use a class, not a callable
+Moreover, we use a class, not a simple function
 - It is hard to extend the default library for new custom types you will have in your own project
+- It is hard to override

 There should be a better way of solving this problem!
 And typeclasses are a better way!